30 January 2023

 The Eastern Caribbean Supreme Court, Court of Appeal (ECSC Court of Appeal)

 The ECSC Court of Appeal hears appeals from the High Court and Commercial Court.
 The ECSC Court of Appeal is based in St Lucia but is itinerant, travelling between the various countries and territories.
-It typically sits in the BVI three times per year for a period of one week.
+It typically sits in the BVI three times per year, each lasting for a period of one week.
 If urgent, BVI appeals may be heard when the Court is sitting elsewhere.